VictorUkafor/MyDiary/README.md

 MyDiary is an online journal where users can pen down their thoughts and feelings.

 # Motivation

 MyDiary gives users the avenue to pen down their daily thoughts and ideas.
 They can add new notes anytime as well as modify or delete old notes.

 # Getting Started

-Clone the repo by downloading the zip file or copying the link from the 'clone or download' button and running it with the command 'git clone' on the terminal.
+Clone the repo by downloading the zip file or copying the link from the 'clone or download' button and running it with the command ``git clone`` on the terminal.

+# Tech/Frameworks used

+Built with

+      - Node/Express

+Template built with

+1. HTML

+2. CSS

+3. Javascript

 # Installation

 To view the UI:

-1. Open the cloned directory
+*  Open the cloned directory

-2. Go to UI subfolder
+*  Go to UI subfolder

-3. Open the index.html with an Internet Browser
+*  Open the index.html with an Internet Browser

-4. Hurray! the template is live.
+* Hurray! the template is live.

+To get started with the app:

+* clone it to your local machine

+* cd to the root directory

+* run ``npm install``

+* start up the app by running ``npm start``

+5. go to ``localhost:8000/api/v1`` on your web browser to view the index page

 # Author